PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeGravityAcceleration-correlation-X,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Gravity acceleration measurement.

 * **TimeGravityAcceleration-correlation-Y,Z:**

+   *Numeric* value that shows the mean of the correlation between axis Y and Z on the Gravity acceleration measurement.

 * **TimeGravityAcceleration-std-X:**

+   *Numeric* value that specifies the mean of the Standard Deviation of the gravity acceleration on the X axis, in m/s.

 * **TimeGravityAccelerationMag-arCoeff3:**

+   *Numeric* value that shows the mean of ar Corefficient 3 of the gravity magnitude in Euclidean form.

 * **TimeGravityAccelerationMag-arCoeff4:**

+   *Numeric* value that shows the mean of ar Corefficient 4 of the gravity magnitude in Euclidean form.

 * **TimeGravityAccelerationMean-X:**

    *Numeric* value that specifies the mean of the total gravity acceleration readings for the X axis, in m/s.